Freedmen's Bureau: Continuing insurgency

 In March 1872, at the request of President Ulysses S. Grant and the Secretary of the Interior, Columbus Delano, General Howard was asked to temporarily leave his duties as Commissioner of the Bureau to deal with Indian affairs in the west.
-Upon returning from his assignment in November 1872, General Howard discovered that the Bureau and all of its activities had been officially terminated by Congress, effective as of June (Howard, 1907).
+Upon returning from his assignment in November 1872, General Howard discovered that the Bureau and all of its activities had been officially terminated by Congress, effective as of June.
 While General Howard was dealing with Indian affairs in the west, the Freedmen's Bureau was steadily losing its support in Congress.
 President Johnson had opposed the Freedmen's Bureau and his attitude encouraged many people, especially white Southerners, to challenge the Bureau.
 But insurgents showed that the war had not ended, as armed whites attacked black Republicans and their sympathizers, including teachers and officeholders.
 Congress dismantled the Bureau in 1872 due to pressure from white Southerners.
 The Bureau was unable to change much of the social dynamic as whites continued to seek supremacy over blacks, frequently with violence.

 In his autobiography, General Howard expressed great frustration about Congress having closed down the bureau.
 He said, "the legislative action, however, was just what I desired, except that I would have preferred to close out my own Bureau and not have another do it for me in an unfriendly manner in my absence."
 All documents and matters pertaining to the Freedmen's Bureau were transferred from the office of General Howard to the War Department of the United States Congress.

-State effectiveness
+State programs

 Alabama

 The Bureau began distributing rations in the summer of 1865.
 Drought conditions resulted in so much need that the state established its own Office of the Commissioner of the Destitute to provide additional relief.
 The two agencies coordinated their efforts starting in 1866.
 The Bureau established depots in eight major cities.
 Counties were allocated aid in kind each month based on the number of poor reported.
 The counties were required to provide transportation from the depots for the supplies.
 The ration was larger in winter and spring, and reduced in seasons when locally grown food was available.

 In 1866, the depot at Huntsville provided five thousand rations a day.
 The food was distributed without regard to race.
 Corruption and abuse was so great that in October 1866, President Johnson ended in-kind aid in that state.
 One hundred twenty thousand dollars was given to the state to provide relief to the end of January 1867.
 Aid was ended in the state.
 Records show that by the end of the program, four times as many White people received aid than did Black people.